Improving email deliverability

-To optimize message deliverability with Nylas it's more important to have a few selective touches rather than blasting thousands of emails per day from an account.
-The most we've seen our customers successfully send per mail account per day is around 1000 emails, but the total volume depends on the user's mail provider.
+To optimize message deliverability with Nylas, it's important to have a few selective touches rather than sending thousands of emails per day from an account.

-Unsolicited messages are more likely to raise flags versus emailing an address you already have an email history with.
-We recommend checking out Mailchimp's guide for common spam filter triggers.
-Also, you may want to consider something like 250OK
+Unsolicited messages are more likely to raise flags compared to emailing an address you already have an email history with.
+Check out Mailchimp's guide for common spam filter triggers.

-Microsoft Outlook has a rigid filter system and a reputation system where if a specific email address is sending a lot of emails but does not get any replies it will get a lower reputation and will be tagged as junk/spam or if it is reported as such.
-One way to circumvent this is to be added as a safe sender or as part of a safe mailing list on the recipient's end.
-If emails are still being tagged as spam/junk after marking them as safe then a possible synchronization issue is at play; changing the account password should bring the account back to regular.
+Microsoft Outlook has a rigid filter system and a reputation system.
+If a specific email address sends a lot of emails but doesn't get any replies, its reputation score decreases and it is eventually tagged as a spam/junk sender.
+To avoid this, have the recipients add the email address as a safe sender or as part of a safe mailing list.
+If emails are still tagged as spam/junk after a recipient marks them as safe, you might have a synchronization issue that can be solved by changing the account's password.

 Prefer video?
 You can watch our LiveStream Coding with Nylas: